Nicolai Lilin: Move to Italy

 Lilin moved to Italy in 2003 or 2004.
 Prior to this, he states that he had been a vagrant travelling throughout Europe, at one point becoming romantically involved with a neo-Nazi in Germany "who was proud to be the granddaughter of an SS officer".
 He then went to the United Kingdom, but left the country after using a knife during a brawl.
 Per his narrative, he subsequently moved to Northern Ireland and started a relationship with a woman whose family had ties to the IRA.

 He says he had originally intended to settle in Ireland to work as a fisherman, but was tricked into going to Italy by his mother, who lied about having cancer.
 He claims that, from 2005, he spent two years working for a Vatican-affiliated security company infiltrating Satanic cults, during which he claims to have uncovered a child sex ring operating in Europe and Russia, and thwarted the summoning of a Swiss Satanic cult leader to a Turin nightclub.
 He also credits himself with uncovering the presence of MS-13 in Turin.
 He further claims that he once suffered an assassination attempt in Turin by Islamic radicals who planted a bomb under his car.

 He briefly lived as an illegal immigrant after his residence permit expired.
 His situation remained precarious until he was discovered in 2005 by playwright Franco Collimato of the Libre cultural association in Turin.
-He acted as a consultant for Collimato's 2006 play AK, il Canto dei Catari (AK, the Song of the Cathars), coaching the actors during scenes depicting war.
+He acted as a consultant for Collimato's 2006 play AK, il Canto dei Catari (AK: Song of the Cathars), coaching the actors during action sequences.